SMARTRACTECHNOLOGY/smartcosmos-framework/smartcosmos-extension-starter-parent/smartcosmos-extension-archetype/src/main/resources/archetype-resources/README.md

 Look in src/main/resources/objects.yml, and you will see two sections that relate to access control for endpoints.
 The first looks something like:

-$H
+    #
-$H Master control flags for enabling/disabling various Objects endpoints
+    # Master control flags for enabling/disabling various Objects endpoints
-$H
+    #
     endpoints:
       metadataEncodingEndpoints : true
       eventsEndpoint : true
       objectAddressEndpoint : true
       deviceEndpoints : true
       metadataEndpoints : true
     ...

 With these flags you can disable entire categories of core Objects functionality.
 Set "deviceEndpoints" to "false", and none of the device endpoints will even be loaded, and will return a 404 Not Found if invoked.
 These flags only apply, though, to core Objects endpoints.
 Endpoints which are registered as part of an extension can be found in the objects.yml:

-exampleEndpointsRegistrar: ${package}.ExampleExtensionEndpointsResourceRegistrar
+    exampleEndpointsRegistrar: com.example.smartcosmos.server.extension.example.ExampleExtensionEndpointsResourceRegistrar

-- this is the line that registers the example endpoints; ; if you want to turn them off just comment out the line containing their EndpointResourceRegistrar.
+This is the line that registers the example endpoints; ; if you want to turn them off just comment out the line containing their EndpointResourceRegistrar.

 The second looks like:

-$H
+    #
-$H Master endpoint method enablement flags.
+    #  Master endpoint method enablement flags.
 When endpoint method is set to 'true' then that specific
-$H HTTP Method is supported on a given endpoint.
+    #  HTTP Method is supported on a given endpoint.
 These flags contrast from the 'endpoints' flags above
-$H in that they are HTTP METHOD oriented whereas the above 'endpoints' section is an 'all or nothing' flag.
+    #  in that they are HTTP METHOD oriented whereas the above 'endpoints' section is an 'all or nothing' flag.
-$H If the 'endpoints' flag is set to false, then the endpoint HTTP METHOD flags below HAVE NO EFFECT since
+    #  If the 'endpoints' flag is set to false, then the endpoint HTTP METHOD flags below HAVE NO EFFECT since
-$H the entire endpoint has been disabled.
+    #  the entire endpoint has been disabled.
 In other words, the flags below only are applicable if the overall
-$H endpoint is enabled.
+    #  endpoint is enabled.
-$H
+    #
     endpointMethodControl:
       realm.get : true
       register.post : true

       account.get : true
       account.post : true
       account.password.change.post : true
       account.password.reset.post : true

       users.put : true
       users.post : true
       users.urn.get : true
       users.user.get : true
       users.user.post : true

       devices.put : true
       devices.post : true
       devices.urn.get : true
       devices.device.get : true
       devices.get : true

     ...

       extension.example.putTwoStrings : true
       extension.example.findByFirstString : true
       extension.example.findByBothStrings : true

       extension.moreInterestingExample.moreInterestingPutTwoStrings : true
       extension.moreInterestingExample.moreInterestingFindByFirstString : true
       extension.moreInterestingExample.moreInterestingFindByBothStrings : true

 Two things about this: